Shawn-Nichol/AndroidKotlinGuide/Components/Service/Bound Notes.md

 2) call bindService(), passing the ServiceConnection implementation.
 Note: If the method returns false, your client does not have a valid connection ot the service  However your client should still call unBindService() otherwise your client will keep the service from shutting dow when it is idle

-3)When the system calls your onServiceConnected() callback method, you can begin making calls to the service, using the methods defined by the interface
+3) When the system calls your onServiceConnected() callback method, you can begin making calls to the service, using the methods defined by the interface

 4) To disconnect form the service, call unbindService()